 Getting there and around

 Anchorage is Alaska’s most populous city with about 300.000 residents, which represents more than 40% of country’s total population.
 We landed in the evening and since we were tired from the trip we went straight to the house which was pretty close to the airport.
-The host Marty and his wife were very kind and we were really lucky to have the pleasure of staying with them for our first Airbnb experience.
+The host Marty and his wife were very kind and we were really lucky to have the pleasure of staying with them for our first Airbnb experience (if you want their contact, drop me a line).
 When we told Marty we were heading towards Talkeetna and Denali the next day, he suggested to make a small detour through the Hatcher pass.
 Sure, why not?

 By the way, during our morning walk we saw quite a lot of Car Rentals and I am sure we could have gotten a better deal if we just “walked in”.
 Also I think the tax is a bit lower if you don’t rent a vehicle at the airport directly … However we didn’t know all that and we didn’t want to risk staying without a car.
 And unless you have more days to spend in Alaska than we did, I suggest you do the same.
 The summer is the busiest season so you never know … it’s probably like with the accommodation.